Madhava-Hansen/AptQuirks/README.md

 # Customized User Authentication

-My app has a custo built user authentication system that uses BCrypt password hashing to verify a users password without saving the password in the database.
+My app has a custom built user authentication system that uses BCrypt password hashing to verify a users password without saving the password to database.

 ## Back end
 I developed the apps backend using Ruby on Rails with postgreSQL to store the data.
 The back end structure is RESTful.